ISDuBA/ISDuBA/docs/development.md

 #### Local

-Prerequisite: A running local instance of ISDuBA
+Prerequisite: A running local instance of ISDuBA, with a running configured Keycloak and Postgresql.

 To run the integration tests call `npm run test:integration`.
 At the latest when the tests fail the best way to debug them is to use the